awslabs/aws-crypto-tools-test-vector-framework/features/FEATURES.md

 For a general overview of the contents of this repository as well as a glossary of terms, please see the [repository readme](../README.md).

+## Version

+This specification is currently at version 1.0.0

 # Features

 These features describe the AWS Crypto Tools test vector framework as well as the different